maxwolf621/GitNote/commit版本控制.md

 ![image](https://user-images.githubusercontent.com/68631186/127736475-4f95bbcc-5442-4ec2-b73e-efef990a8a02.png)

-At this point, you can go back to the master branch and do a fast-forward merge.
+At this point, you (maintainer維護者) can go back to the master branch and do a fast-forward merge.
 ```bash
 $ git checkout master
 $ git merge experiment